 Pension benefits under the Plan's Cash Balance Benefit Structure are based on pay credits and interest credits that accumulate over the members' cash balance service.
 Pay credits accumulate at a rate equal to 6 percent of members' compensation, and interest is credited each month at the rate established by the System Board each January 1.
-The interest rate is determined by calculating the percentage change of the 12-month average of the Consumer Price Index for the period ending the previous October 31 over the preceding 12-month period, plus 3 percent.
+The interest rate is determined by calculating the percentage change of the 12-month average of the Consumer Price Index for the period ending the previous October 31 over the preceding 12- month period, plus 3 percent.
 The System has established a minimum annual interest rate of 6 percent and a maximum annual interest rate of 10 percent for interest credits.
-The interest rate was 6 percent for calendar years 2012 and 2011.
+The interest rate was 6 percent for calendar years 2013 and 2012.
 Benefits payable under all circumstances - retirement, death, disability, and termination of employment - are included to the extent they are deemed attributable to members' service rendered to the valuation date.

 The actuarial present value of accumulated benefits is determined by the System's actuary, Mercer Human Resource Consulting, and is the amount that results from applying actuarial assumptions to adjust the accumulated benefits to reflect the time value of money (through discounts for interest) and the probability of payment (by means of decrements such as for death, disability, withdrawals or retirement) between the valuation date and the expected date of payment.
-The significant actuarial assumptions used in the valuations as of September 30, 2012 and 2011, were:
+The significant actuarial assumptions used in the valuations as of September 30, 2013 and 2012, were:

-- A. Life expectancy of participants the Combined Healthy RP-2000 Mortality table projected to 2013 for 2012 and 2011. - B. Interest rate 7.25 percent for 2012 and 2011.

-- C. Retiree cost-of-living increases 2.5 percent annually for 2012 and 2011. - D. Annual rates of retirements the assumptions for fiscal years 2012 and 2011 were:
+- A. Life expectancy of participants the Combined Healthy RP-2000 Mortality table projected to 2022 for 2013 and the Combined Healthy RP-2000 Mortality table projected to 2013 for 2012. - B. Interest rate 7.25 percent for 2013 and 2012. - C. Retiree cost-of-living increases 2.5 percent annually for 2013 and 2012. - D. Annual rates of retirements the assumptions for fiscal years 2013 and 2012 were: